toiletbril/dedoc/README.md

 Successfully installed `rust`.
 ```

-This will make the documentation available locally as a bunch of html pages.
+This will make the documentation available locally as a bunch of HTML pages.

 4. To search in these pages, for BufReader, as an example, run:
 ```console